minio/docs/source/object-retention/bucket-versioning.rst

 You can alternatively perform manual removal of object versions using the following commands:

-- :mc-cmd-option:`mc rm versions` - Removes all versions of an object.
+- :mc-cmd:`mc rm --versions` - Removes all versions of an object.
-- :mc-cmd-option:`mc rm --versions --older-than <mc rm older-than>` -
+- :mc-cmd:`mc rm --versions --older-than <mc rm --older-than>` -
    Removes all versions of an object older than the specified calendar date.

 .. _minio-bucket-versioning-id: